 Personnel costs make up the largest share of total annual expenses.
 There are two office and two field personnel maintaining the Brookfield WPCA enterprise.
 The head count for the WPCA had remained the same for over 10 years, then increased with the addition of a part-time worker in 2015.
 This is due to increased office and field efficiencies over the years in spite of the fact the system has expanded more than 50% since 2009 with the completion of several projects.
 A large share of the personnel cost increase can be attributed to escalating pension and benefits costs for Town employees.

 Field Operations includes minor maintenance and upkeep like landscaping.

 Utilities are costs to run and monitor the pumping systems.

 Outside Services include engineering, legal, accounting and audit support.
 It also includes $30K for completion of the Geographical Information System (GIS) that the WPCA purchased for the Town.

 The Danbury Processing item is the cost for the regional plant to process sewer water flow.
 This is the second largest cost for the Brookfield WPCA.
 Brookfield contributes about 3% of the total flow to Danbury bearing 3% of the total cost each year.
 This cost is slated to increase with a major plant upgrade to treat phosphorus that has been mandated by the Federal and State governments.

-* The capital improvement costs for FY 2018-19 are estimated to be $303 for upgrades in the North area to accommodate growth in the new Town Center District, resulting in a $200,000 Loss.
-There has not been a rate increase since 2017.
+* The capital improvement costs for FY 2017-18 were $303,000 for upgrades in the North area to accommodate growth in the new Town Center District, resulting in a $200,000 Loss.
+There has not been a rate increase since June 2017.